Drealine/weatherlinklive-driver-weewx/README.md

 You can change the default port 80 to set a new port to request to the WLL module.
 To change to 8080 for example, set this parameter on [WLLDriver] : ```port = 8080```

-### Health status of sensors & WLL
+### Health status of ISS & WLL

 **/!\ If you disable ```wl_archive_enable = 0```, you will not have the health status.**

-WLLDriver recuperate value for health sensor and WLL module each 15 minutes on Weatherlink.com :
+WLLDriver recuperate value for health ISS and WLL module each 15 minutes on Weatherlink.com :

 | Parameter        | Type |
 | ------|-----|